umami-hep/umami/docs/Umami-instructions.md

 ## Preprocessing

-Same as [Dl1r](DL1r-instructions.md) except for also writing the track information to the samples
+Same as [Dl1r](DL1r-instructions.md) except for also writing the track information to the samples.
+Note that tau jets are not yet supported in Umami.

 ## Training